You both have debts, you both know it’s time to tackle them and you want to do this together.

-So this article looks at some of the combinations of debt solutions that can be used to get the best result for couples.
+This article looks at some of the combinations that can get the best result for couples.
+The debt solutions considered here are:

-To find out more about the different debt solutions, here are jargon free guides: IVA, Debt Relief Order (DRO), bankruptcy, DMP.
-Also one partner may be able to repay their debts normally – I’ve called this the Repay option.
+- one partner may be able to repay their debts normally – I’ve called this “the Repay option”.

 IVA & DRO

-- DROs very rarely fail.
-They also don’t require any payments, are cheap to set up and the debts are wiped at the end of a year.
 DROs are a simple way of clearing debts for someone with no assets and very little income.
+They don’t require any monthly payments, are cheap to set up and the debts are wiped at the end of a year.

-- by not including her debts, all the disposable income is available to go into his IVA.
+- by excluding her debts from the IVA, all the disposable income is available to go into his IVA.
 If he later has problems with his job or health, his creditors may be more likely to accept his IVA being closed early as they will have had a bigger return.

 IVA & bankruptcy